 The Yield Capitalization Method

-To calculate the net operating income, create or reference a pro forma cash flow statement for the period in which you’re holding the property.
+To calculate the net operating income, start with the pro forma cash flow statement.
 Be sure to factor in assumptions about vacancies, operating costs, the predicted holding period, and other variables that could influence the net operating income.
-Then, use the net operating income figure for the final year of the pro forma, or the holding period.
+Then, take the net operating income figure for the final year of the pro forma, or the holding period.

 Income Approach to Appraisal Example

-Let’s take a look at one example of the income approach, using the direct capitalization method.
+Let’s take a look at one example of the income approach formula, using the direct capitalization method.
 For the sake of this income capitalization example, assume the property generates stable cash flow with the following values:

 - Revenue: $300,000